 The use of Self Refresh mode introduces the possibility that an internally timed refresh event can be missed when CKE is raised for exit from Self Refresh mode.
-Upon exit from Self Refresh, it is required that at least one Refresh command (one all-bank) is issued before entry into a subsequent Self Refresh.
+Upon exit from Self Refresh, it is required that at least one Refresh command (8 per-bank or 1 all-bank) is issued before entry into a subsequent Self Refresh.